If you're anything like Chris Finch (bloody good rep), then you'll probably read about a book a week.

 Catalog Bookshop

 A bookshop on wheels, Catalog Books is the brainchild of self-confessed bookworm Peter Tzouanos, a man who came back from a trip to Copenhagen and set about designing and making his mobile bookstore a reality.
-He stocks a diverse range of curated books and zines, and you can find him on Oxford Road, next to All Saints Park, just a little bit down from the fruit & veg fella.
+He stocks a diverse range of curated books and zines, and you can find him on Oxford Road, next to All Saints Park, just a little bit down from the fruit and veg fella.

 The Modernist